-Risk of damage would seem to increase with:
+Risk of damage would seem to increase with the use of:

 - Higher copper product rates

 - Higher water rates per hectare

 - Adverse drying conditions (rain following application)

-- Autumn rainfall resulting in water-stain like fruit marking

 - Stressed vines

 Representatives of one of the chemical companies co-funding the study inspected the trial during summer.
-They raised the concern that foliar fertilisers may pose an increased risk of copper phytotoxicity as the adjuvants in foliar fertilisers may be selected to assist movement of nutrients into the vine.
+They raised the concern that foliar fertilisers may pose an increased risk of copper phytotoxicity as the adjuvants may be selected to assist movement of nutrients into the vine.
 These adjuvants may also assist the entry of copper into fruit or leaf tissues increasing the risk of damage.